ogrady/DiscordCrossPosting/README.md

 From the root directory.
 You may want to put a service in place to automatically run the bot, as usual.

 ## Usage
-The crossposter features the following commands, all of them only available to the respective server administrators the bot runs on:
+The crossposter features the following commands, all of them only available to the owner of the bot, as defined within the configuration file.

 ### listservers
 Lists all servers the bot instance is running on.
 No parameters.